 The Revengers' Comedies was a huge success for the theatre and even became an international attraction for the town, generating a wealth of international publicity.
-It even saw one of North America's most influential critics visit the town, when the notorious New York Times critic Frank Rich, the ‘Butcher of Broadway’, came to see the plays and acclaimed them for their vision.
+It even saw one of North America's most influential critics visit the town, when the notorious New York Times critic Frank Rich, the ‘Butcher of Broadway’, came to see the play and acclaimed it for its vision.
 Apparently there was a substantial increase in visitors to Scarborough from abroad as a result of this.

 Success in Scarborough led to thoughts of transferring the play to London and Alan initially had high hopes the National Theatre would take the play on, as he felt it was possibly the only venue which could successfully deal with the two play format in London.
 Negotiations took place between Alan and the National's Artistic Director, Richard Eyre, but would stumble on the format of the play.
-Eyre asked that Alan consider slightly cutting the plays so they could be presented in one evening punctuated by a break for dinner (this would have been slightly different to Scarborough where the Saturdays involved a matinee and an evening performance separated by a two and a half hour break, bringing the combined experience with dinner to about eight hours).
-Eyre's intention was apparently to bring both plays down to two hours each with a break between meaning the play could begin early evening and the entire experience seen in one night.
-Alan refused to alter the plays and would later suggest it was the equivalent of merging them into one play.
+Eyre asked that Alan consider slightly cutting the the two parts so they could be presented in one evening punctuated by a break for dinner (this would have been slightly different to Scarborough where the Saturdays involved a matinee and an evening performance separated by a two and a half hour break, bringing the combined experience with dinner to about eight hours).
+Eyre's intention was apparently to bring both parts down to two hours each with a break between meaning the play could begin early evening and the entire experience seen in one night (likely bringing the event with dinner to approximately five-and-half-hours).
+Alan refused to alter the play and would later suggest it was the equivalent of merging both parts into one play - which never seems to have been Eyre's intention.
 Whatever the differences, there was an impasse.

 The Revengers' Comedies opened at the Strand Theatre on 17 October 1991 and received very mixed reviews.
 Generally it was agreed part 1 was stronger than part 2 with a number of critics believing the plays would have been better served by being merged into one shorter piece.
 The event nature of the play, which had been such a large part of its success in Scarborough, was largely and not unexpectedly lost and it failed to attract the audience needed to maker it viable.
 The play closed on 4 January 1992 having made a substantial loss for its producer - although as Alan's biographer Paul Allen notes, due to Codron's experience and deal-making, it was far less of a financial disaster than it might have been.

-A lack of success in the West End combined with its sheer scale and technical challenges has meant the plays have rarely been performed since.
-Occasionally they are tackled by amateur companies, but it is rare to see professional productions of the plays.
+A lack of success in the West End combined with its sheer scale and technical challenges has meant the play has rarely been performed since.
+Occasionally it is tackled by amateur companies, but it is rare to see a professional production of The Revengers' Comedies.
 This might have changed had an ambitious attempt to film the play been a success in 1998.
 Directed and adapted by Malcolm Mowbray, the film - one of the producers being the BBC - featured a high profile cast including Sam Neill, Helena Bonham Carter, Kristin Scott Thomas and Steve Coogan.
 Unfortunately, the film fatally compromised the play, reducing a five hour running time to just 82 minutes.